sjiaire/cr-site-natacha/content/houses/lovely-gikondo.md

 This home is available for short term rentals with minimum stay of 1 month.

+It can be rented unfurnished at $ 600/month.

 - - -

 **Maison meublée 4 chambres à louer - Gikondo**